A landscape for sense-makers

 The Cynefin framework, introduced for executives.
 Sorts the contexts a leader faces — simple, complicated, complex, chaotic — and prescribes a different decision-making posture for each.
 A foundational reference for the thinking in this landscape.

-The Canopy — where you look up and see the system.
+Where you look up and see the system.
+Complex adaptive systems and biomimicry as a lens.

 No newsletters.
 No cadence.
 Only when something opens.